MichaelAkridge-NOAA/cat/README.md

 ### Prerequisites
 - Python 3.9 or higher
-- Local Installation. * Networked, database and cloud version in the works.
+- Local Installation & usage only. (*Note: database and cloud version in development.)

 ### Installation